kenigbolo/network-speed/README.md

 ## StandAlone

-running `npm start` will trigger the test usage file to run and calculate your upload/download speed `See the test usage file`
+running `npm start` will trigger the test usage file to run and calculate your upload/download speed using some test servers `See the test usage file`